vogon101/skincancer/README.md

 The structure I used was to take the VGG model (without the last three layers) and feed it into a fully connected layer with 128 neurons.
 This then has one output - for binary classification. i freeze the whole of the VGG16 network so that the weights don't change during training.
 This leaves just the final two layers that learn to interpret the result of the VGG output.

+As well as learning better than the standalone CNN it also learns a lot faster, skipping out the stage I observed where the network would not train at all for up to 30 epochs before changing.
+This network reached ~0.73 accuracy in just three epochs.

 I also used data-augmentation (rotation and flipping) techniques as well as dropout to prevent overfitting.

 I trained this structure for 90 epochs which gave the following results: